hashicorp/terraform/website/docs/configuration/modules.html.md

 In more complex situations there may be
 [multiple provider configurations](/docs/configuration/providers.html#alias-multiple-provider-configurations),
 or a child module may need to use different provider settings than its parent.
-For such situations, it's necessary to pass providers explicitly.
+For such situations, you must pass providers explicitly.

 ### Passing Providers Explicitly